 By studying the very essence of carpet making – the artisans – I was able to better comprehend how to construct a business that would make a real impact in the lives of the weavers.
 I would not have been able to do this if I just decided to start a business without investigating these “first principles.”

-Every leader can benefit from taking a step back and looking at the building blocks of their organizations.
+Every leader can benefit from looking back at the building blocks of their organizations.
 Without understanding the first principles of your company, you will never get a clear picture of how you should proceed.
-Take the time to study the foundations and to develop a deep understanding of the first principles.
-Only then can you lead your company to new heights of success.
+Take the time to study the foundation and to develop a deep understanding of the first principles.
+Only then can you climb the steps of success and reach new heights.